denten/denten.github.io/_includes/CV/05-projects.md

-## F. Selected Grants and Other Collaborations
+## Selected Grants and Other Collaborations

 - "Data, Algorithms, and Social Justice."
 Co-PI with Matt Jones (CU, History) and Chris Wiggins (CU, Data Science).
 An award in the amount of $17,500 from the Center for the Study of Social